Home Search Links About Us Updates Login

 Built in 1901, by T. S. Marvel Shipbuilding of Newburgh, New York (hull #136) as the New York Central No. 11 for the New York Central and Hudson River Railroad Company of New York, New York.

-The tug was later acquired by the P.F.
+In 1943, she was acquired by P.F.
 Martin Company of Philadelphia, Pennsylvania.
-Where she was renamed as the Coral.
+Where the tug was renamed as the Coral.

 In 1948, the P.F.
 Martin Company was acquired by the McAllister Brothers Towing Company of New York, New York.
 Where the tug retained her name